 As well as caching, another way to help to improve the speed of your website on all plans — including StartUp and GoGeek — is access to a content delivery network via a free plan from Cloudflare.
 This optional integration with Cloudflare can be activated through the SiteGround account area.
 Once activated, the CDN is managed through the SiteGround account portal, giving you control over which aspects of your website are optimized in this way.

 As well as opting to upgrade to the paid Cloudflare CDN service, you can also use your own choice of CDN instead.
 If you have people from around the world visiting your site, using a CDN is a great way to ensure all visitors experience similar loading times, no matter where they’re based.

 Thanks to the free Cloudflare CDN integration, SiteGround make it very easy to enable this performance-enhancing feature.
-However, in our testing, enabling the CDN did cause the sites to go offline for a few minutes while the redirects took effect, so proceed with caution.

 As you can see, there are a few steps involved in setting up and optimizing your WordPress website.
 However, SiteGround have done a good job of making the process as easy as possible, while still providing access to some advanced features and services, such as a CDN and multiple levels of caching and optimization.

 Accessing the WordPress Database and File Server

 When it comes to managing the files that make up your website and its underlying database, SiteGround provide you with full access.
 In addition to using your choice of FTP client to log in to your server space, you can also use the custom online file manager that’s available through the SiteGround account area.